First 5 minutes we talk/initial phone conversation

 - Do you intend to display right away or wait until you see how we perform?
 I understand why dealers/ designers do this-you have been burned in the past.
 Either due to the rep mispresenting the product.
 Or maybe you needed to make a quick decision without time for sufficient due diligence.

 - What is your budget for start-up samples?
-If you can’t invest at least $ 1000.00 in samples for Brighton Cabinetry.
-And 500.00 for Legacy Cabinets, 6 Square Cabinets, and River Run Cabinetry you probably will not perform well.
+If you can’t invest at least $1000.00 in samples for Brighton Cabinetry, $500.00 for Legacy Presidential and Pioneer, and 100.00 for US Cabinet Depot you probably will not perform well.
 Not displaying and not buying enough samples generally doesn’t produce much in sales.
 But in the absence of a display a nice sample package goes a long way.

 - Do you want to visit a manufacturer?
 Brighton Cabinetry will reimburse approved/set-up dealers for travel expenses.
-6 Square doesn’t do factory visits.
-Visits can be arranged with Legacy Cabinets and River Run Cabinetry.
+Talk to me if a factory visit is important to you.

 Give me a complete kitchen to price with floor plan and material list (Pricing 10 x 10 kitchens without moldings is a waste.
 As are lists of 8-10 cabinets)